 I will work with the cast members and support team to set up and carry out the Mystery Dinner.
 This project can be used by youth ministry drama teams and ministry groups as a fundraiser.

 Using audio and video to chronicle an event, promote a program and share a vision is powerful.
 It isn’t just recording an experience that is important, but getting to the heart of what that experience can teach us.
 The way the scene is shot, the commentary and copy used, the music and sounds in the background, all serve to turn an ordinary recording into a lasting memory.
 The power of audio and video lies in how it evokes emotion, deeper understanding, a drive to action and inner transformation.
 From start to finish, the Making Memories service will work to put together an audio or a video that will speak to the heart of all who experience it.

 Thank You Pastor.
-A Church can honor a pastor for his years of faithful service to his congregation by putting together memories and testimonials.
+A Church can honor a pastor or faithful ministry partner for his or her years of faithful service to the church by putting together a special video of memories and testimonials.

 So Long Video.
-A farewell to a retiring boss or coworker, with warm and heart-felt well-wishes, friendly stories and maybe even a few light-hearted jabs for fun.
+It's always sad to see a beloved ministry partner move on.
+The Church can offer a special farewell to this faithful servant, with warm and heart-felt well-wishes, friendly stories and maybe even a few light-hearted jabs thrown in for fun.

 Video Time Capsule.
-A group gets together and their thoughts and recollections are captured on video and edited with pictures to create a video snapshot of a special time in their lives.
+A church group can come together and share their thoughts as their recollections are captured on video and edited with pictures to create a video snapshot of a special time in the church's life.

 Blending.
 Old video can be blended with new, and pictures (scanned or from picture files) can be turned into slide shows and spaced throughout a video with music using fades and transitions.

 Overlay.
 A step up from simple fading, videos and pictures can be overlaid over the original video adding a special look and a special mood to the video.